MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/reference-connect-device-disappearance.md

 It checks the certificates present in the UserCertificate property of a Computer object in AD and, for each non-expired certificate present, validates if the certificate was issued for the Microsoft Entra hybrid join feature (i.e. Subject Name matches CN={ObjectGUID}).
-Before, Microsoft Entra Connect would synchronize to Microsoft Entra any Computer that contained at least one valid certificate but starting on Microsoft Entra Connect version 1.4, the sync engine can identify Hybrid Microsoft Entra join certificates and will 'cloudfilter' the computer object from synchronizing to Microsoft Entra ID unless there's a valid Microsoft Entra hybrid join certificate.
+Before, Microsoft Entra Connect would synchronize to Microsoft Entra ID any Computer that contained at least one valid certificate but starting on Microsoft Entra Connect version 1.4, the sync engine can identify Hybrid Microsoft Entra join certificates and will 'cloudfilter' the computer object from synchronizing to Microsoft Entra ID unless there's a valid Microsoft Entra hybrid join certificate.